oclif/oclif.github.io/website/blog/2020-05-05-introducing-custom-help-classes.md

 Previously, topics and child commands were listed in help output under a single list heading called "COMMANDS".
 But we found this can be slightly confusing.
 Some topics are commands also (a.k.a. topic-commands) while others are simply organizational namespacing (and when ran just show their help).

- The new default `Help` class provided in version 3 of `@oclif/plugin-help` splits the list of children into distinct lists of "TOPICS" and "COMMANDS", with the possibility of an item appearing in both if it a topic-command.
+The new default `Help` class splits the list of children into distinct lists of "TOPICS" and "COMMANDS", with the possibility of an item appearing in both if it a topic-command.
 This makes it clearer what is expected to be ran - "COMMANDS" - and what is providing structure - "TOPICS" - when looking at the help output.

 ```
 VERSION